Are you finding it difficult to choose between Hostinger and Bluehost for shared hosting?

 1. Control Panel

-Bluehost doesn’t have an automated daily backup on all the plans and offers it only on the Choice Plus and Pro plans.
-Precisely, Choice Plus comes with only one year of free automated backup.
-If you are using a low-tier plan, you can get the Bluehost CodeGuard add-on for an extra cost.
+Similarly, Bluehost only offers automated daily backups on its Choice Plus and Pro plans, with Choice Plus offering only one year of free automated backup.
+Those using a lower-tier plan can purchase the Bluehost CodeGuard add-on for an additional cost.